Why is visualizing your company’s future so important? It’s just images in your head. It can’t do anything, right? That’s where you’re wrong.

-- What are employees talking about around the water cooler (we should still have water coolers in three years, right?)
+- What are your employees talking about around the water cooler?
+Do we still have water coolers at all in the future?

 - What is your marketing like?
-Are you advertising on TV yet?
+Where are you advertising?
 Have you rebranded?

 - How are you funded now?
-Venture capital?
 Have you gone public?

 - What does the media write about you?
 Do you have a PR department?

-- Is the business reflecting your core values?
+- Is your business also reflecting your core values?

-But on a whole other level, visualizing this future helps you begin to set goals and make the kinds of conscious and subconscious changes to your thought patterns and behavior you’ll need to make in order to create this imagined future.
+Visualizing lets you enjoy the thrill of seeing where all your hard work is going to take you while helping you to set goals.
+It also helps you make the kinds of conscious and subconscious changes to your thought patterns and behaviours you’ll need to make in order to create this imagined future.

-There are reams of research that show the positive effect of visualization.
-If it works for Lindsey Vonn and just about every other elite athlete in the world, it should certainly do wonders for you.
+There is tons of research that shows the positive effects of visualization.
+If it works for Lindsey Vonn and just about every other elite athlete in the world, it should do wonders for you!